 The next generation of health professionals has a critical role to play in transforming our primary care system.
 That’s why we’re engaging them now — preparing them to transition from the classroom to the clinic with the skills to take better care of their patients and better care of themselves.

-Subsets of these teams in the Action Network are grouped into a cohort of three to five teams, where students and their Faculty Advisors gain the essential relational skills, knowledge, experience, and strategic support necessary to become change makers.
-Led by a mentor from PCP’s Leadership Pathway, Action Network participants learn and test new skills through coaching calls and case consultation, together in their group of fellow Action Network teams from around the country.
+Subsets of these teams in the Student Action Network are grouped into a cohort of three teams, where student Team Leaders and their Faculty Advisors gain the essential relational skills, knowledge, experience, and strategic support necessary to become change makers.
+Led by a Team Coach from PCP’s Leadership Pathway, Student Action Network participants learn and test new skills through coaching calls and case consultation, together in their group of fellow Student Action Network teams from around the country.

 Ready to Get Involved?

 Applications to join the PCP Action Network are open each Spring.
-An application must be submitted by every active Team in the Action Network and any student-led team interested in joining the Action Network.
-Applications for the 2020-2021 academic year are now closed.
+An application must be submitted by every active Team in the Student Action Network and any student-led team interested in joining the Student Action Network.
+The PCP Student Action Network application for the 2021-2022 academic year is open until Friday, April 30th, 2021.
+View the application and apply now!

-The PCP Action Network is the most direct way to learn Relational Leadership skills exclusively from PCP staff and our Leadership Pathway of Trainers, Coaches, and Facilitators.
+The PCP Student Action Network is the most direct way to learn Relational Leadership skills exclusively from PCP staff and our Leadership Pathway of Trainers, Coaches, and Facilitators.
 There are also other organizations that PCP partners with or supports that provide learning and skill building opportunities for medical student teams.
 From the application process to learning and execution, these programs are led by like-minded, mission-driven organizations like PCP.
-Current initiatives and more information about how to apply include:

 - Interprofessional Student Hotspotting Learning Collaborative.
 This annual program trains interdisciplinary teams of students from schools around the country, who all learn to work with complex medical and social needs using a patient-centered approach.
 The six-month program, co-hosted by the Association of American Medical Colleges (AAMC), PCP, National Academies of Practice (NAP), Council on Social Work Education, and American Association of Colleges of Nursing, provides education and support to teams as they connect with patients, learn about the root causes of high health care utilization, and share this learning with their institutions.
 The Camden Coalition is now accepting applications for Student Hotspotting 2020-2021 on their website, and student teams will be accepted on a rolling basis.
-The final application deadline is May 1, 2020.
-Selected students teams will be notified by May 15, 2020.
+The final application deadline is May 7, 2021.

 When you’re ready to make a difference in primary care, we’re ready to talk.
 Email [email protected] about launching a team in your community or check out frequently asked questions to learn more.